Max-Margin Token Selection in Attention Mechanism: Addendum to Section

 Here, we used $\tn{\qb-\ps}^2/\tn{\ps}^2\leq 2\mu$ which implies $\tn{\qb-\ps}\leq \sqrt{2\mu}/\Theta$.

 \ref{local cond:l1} and \ref{local cond:l2}.
 Now that the choice of local cone is determined, we need to prove the main claims.
-We will lower bound $-\qb^\top \nabla \Lc(\pb)$ and establish its strict positivity for $\tn{\pb}\geq R$, where $R=R_\mu$.
+We will lower bound $-\qb^\top \nabla \Lc(\pb)$ and establish its strict positivity for $\tn{\pb}\geq R$, where $R=\RR_\mu$.
 This will show that there is no stationary point as a by product.
-Given any $\pb\in \Cc_{\mu,R}(\ps)$, denote $\pbb=(\tn{\ps}/\tn{\pb})\pb$ and recall $\tn{\qb}=\tn{\ps}$.
-To proceed, we write the gradient correlation following \eqref{grad def} and \eqref{grad def2}